sanketbisne/linux-ebook/chapter3-exploring-more-commands.md

-`rw-` means that there is read and write permission granted on Owner level `r--` means that there is only read permission granted on group `r--` means that there is onlt read permission granted for everyone else ie. others
+`rw-` means that there is read and write permission granted on Owner level `r--` means that there is only read permission granted on group `r--` means that there is only read permission granted for everyone else ie. others

 `root` - The username  of the file's owner
 `root` - The name of the group that owns the file.
-`
+`8` - Size of files in bytes
+`13 Feb 10:56 ` - The Date and Time of the Files Last modified.

+**drwxr-xr-x 3 root root 4096 Feb 13 09:25 folder1/**  - d indicated that it is a directory and followed by u,g,o respecively.